ciao-project/ciao/ciao-scheduler/README.md

   utilization is above some level (eg: node load average divided by node online cpu count?)
-* add knob for cpu overcommit limiting: we observe notable slowness when actively starting qemu vCPU's are 40x overcommited to physical CPU's.
+* add knob for cpu overcommit limiting: we observe notable slowness when actively starting qemu vCPU's are 40x overcommitted to physical CPU's.
 * resource estimation: workloads will page in memory on use.
 An 8GB VM will not necessarily consume all of that 8GB.
 Tracking workloads over time can allow us to measure real versus requested resource usage.
-A RAM overcommit knob would allow the gap of unused resource to be overcommited to other workloads.
+A RAM overcommit knob would allow the gap of unused resource to be overcommitted to other workloads.
 The risk with RAM overcommit is workloads failing when paging fails, or workloads running from swap instead of RAM and the horrible performance that comes with it.
 All manner of additional host